Lokesh-Karthik/musico_bot/README.md

 ### Audio not playing
 - Ensure the bot has "Connect" and "Speak" permissions in voice channels
 - Check if you're in a voice channel when using commands
+- Make sure FFmpeg is properly installed and accessible
 - Verify your internet connection and try again

 ### Spotify playlists not working
 - Make sure you've set up Spotify API credentials
 - Check if the playlist URL is public and accessible
 - Verify your Spotify Client ID and Secret are correct

+### YouTube features not working
+- Make sure you have a valid YouTube Data API key
+- Check if the API key has the YouTube Data API v3 enabled
+- Verify your API quota hasn't been exceeded

+### FFmpeg errors
+- Ensure FFmpeg is installed and in your system PATH
+- Try reinstalling FFmpeg if you encounter codec errors
+- Check that you have the latest version of FFmpeg

 ## License